Skip to main content

 How to Receive Returned Inventory in the System

-Learn how to process returned inventory using a Purchase Order for vendor tracking or a Work Order for internal adjustments while linking it to the original lot.
+How to return inventory using a Purchase Order for vendor tracking or a Work Order for internal adjustments.

 M